ibs-source/datalogger/redis/README.md

 - **Returns:** An error if closing fails.

-## `func (rc *Client) CreateStreamAndConsumerGroup(uuid string, consumer string) error`

-CreateStreamAndConsumerGroup initializes the Redis stream and creates a consumer group with the specified name if they do not already exist.

-- **Parameters:**
-  - `uuid` — The name of the Redis stream.
-  - `consumer` — The name of the consumer group.
-- **Returns:** An error if initialization fails.

 ## `func (rc *Client) Ping() error`

 Ping checks the connection to Redis by sending a PING command.